Beef Barbacoa

 Taco night is kind of a big deal in my house.
 I love tacos, the hubs loves tacos, and the kids love tacos, too. 🌮 We have our favorite go-to taco recipes (hola, pork carnitas tacos), and this Slow Cooker Beef Barbacoa is definitely one of them!
 This Mexican pulled beef recipe is rich and spicy, with a burst of brightness from lime juice and chopped cilantro.
 It’s delicious wrapped up in a warm flour tortilla, and just as tasty in burritos, taco bowls, and salads.

 • Perfect for taco night.
 Beef taco lovers, rejoice.
 Slow cooker barbacoa is the best way to savor an authentic taste of Mexico.
-It’s make-ahead friendly and perfect for meal prep, and you barely have to lift a finger.
+Like birria, it’s make-ahead friendly and perfect for meal prep, and you barely have to lift a finger.

 • Rich, zesty flavor.
-This recipe is cooked low and slow for hours in the crock pot.
+This recipe shows you how to make beef barbacoa cooked low and slow for hours in the crock pot.
 The result is tender, succulent beef that pairs perfectly with warm tortillas and a squeeze of fresh lime.

 • Made right in your crockpot or slow cooker.
 Cooking beef this way makes it incredibly tender.
 It’s so easy to pop the ingredients in the slow cooker, walk away, and return hours later to the most delicious Mexican-style dinner.